 PHE Guidance for healthcare practitioners on the COVID-19 vaccination programme states that the COVID-19 vaccine will not interfere with testing for COVID-19 infection.
-The DHSC Guidance on COVID-19 antibody testing further states that the COVID-19 vaccine will not affect the result of antibody tests indicating previous infection.
+The DHSC Guidance on COVID-19 antibody testing further states that you can still get an antibody test if you’ve had the COVID-19 vaccine.

 Testing in different groups